Large-Scale Velocity Dispersion and the Cosmic Web: Introduction

 The structure of this paper is as follows.
-First, in \autoref{sec:theory}, we discuss how gravitational collapse and the formation of the cosmic web leads to the emergence of velocity dispersion in the originally perfectly cold universe.
+First, in \autoref{sec:theory}, we discuss how gravitational collapse and the formation of the cosmic web lead to the emergence of velocity dispersion in the originally perfectly cold universe.
 Then, in \autoref{sec:simulations}, we provide a brief summary of the different dark matter simulations and the tessellation method that we use to measure the velocity dispersion tensor field.
-In \autoref{sec:results} we present our results on the amplitude and anisotropy measurements of the velocity dispersion field, including density dependancies and two point correlations of the amplitude and alignments.
-We derive a natural and parameterless cosmic-web identification method from the anisotropy of the velocity dispersion tensor and study the density dependance and time evolution of the different cosmic web environments.
+In \autoref{sec:results} we present our results on the amplitude and anisotropy measurements of the velocity dispersion field, including density dependences and two point correlations of the amplitude and alignments.
+We derive a natural and parameterless cosmic-web identification method from the anisotropy of the velocity dispersion tensor and study the density dependence and time evolution of the different cosmic web environments.
 Finally, we summarise our findings and conclude in \autoref{sec:conclusions}.
+We include a comparison with existing cosmic web identifiers in \aref{sec:cosmicweb_comparison}.